 15. Other

 Repair Shian/Odu-Dua responsibility Tenant responsibility Target completion Comment

 Damage to our property •

 Window locks and stays • 20 working days

 Lost keys & gaining entry •

 Clearance of rubbish • Except where left by us

 Additional home security •

 Door bell •

 Fittings or improvement made by you •

 Fireplaces

 Fire grates and other parts • 5 or 20 working days Depends of the type or part required

 Replace damaged or missing tiles to surround or hearth • Rechargeable, if we do the repair - no exceptions

 External garden light • Where we provided the light.
 Note: we may ask tenants to replace the light bulb before sending a contractor

 Sheds • Except below items

 Lights in sheds • 20 working days Masonry structures

 Other repairs to shed • 20 working days

 Locks • 5 working days

 Lost keys •

 Glazing •

 Sole Garden

 Trees • Unless there is a tree protection order in place.
 Tenants are responsible where they have planted a tree or accepted one when moving into the property

 Paving/slabs •

-Garden fence • Part of tenant responsibility to maintain front and back garden
+Garden fence • Tenant responsibility.
+If a fence is dangerous, we will make it safe or remove it, but not replace it.